 Magazines are another good addition to the Chinese learner’s arsenal as they provide short, topical reading input and are available for a wide range of topics.
 Here are some tools to find Chinese magazines that fit your interests:

 One of my guilty reading pleasures is comparing news articles from Mainland China and Taiwan.
 The juxtaposition of state controlled censorship on the one hand and market driven sensationalism on the other can be quite entertaining!
-And you get the added benefit of practicing both traditional and simplified characters.
+And you get the added benefit of practicing both traditional Chinese characters and simplified characters.

 For those wanting something more substantive than comics, magazines, and newspapers, you can choose from heaps of eBooks (many of which are free), bilingual texts, Chinese novels, and children’s books: